 On infiltration rates, mapping data may be suitable in the first instance for the majority of Boroughs, but the LLFA will be the final arbiter.
 It is important not to make assumptions on the type of soil geology.
 A site may have bedrock of London Clay, which may not always be suitable to receive surface water due to lower permeability.
 However, this shouldn’t preclude it from infiltrating into any suitable overlying superficial deposits if they are in the vicinity.
 Therefore, getting site specific data is critical as early as possible.

-The proforma contains sections on drainage hierarchy, proposed discharge details, discharge rates, and the proposed suds features.
+The proforma contains sections on drainage hierarchy, proposed discharge details, discharge rates, and the proposed SuDS features.
 This information is then drawn together to provide the drainage strategy for the site, with other supporting details such as site layout and a maintenance schedule.

-A good drainage strategy will include the available options for discharge in order of preference, starting with: storage for later use; infiltration to ground; storage in open water features or buried tanks and slow release to water courses.
+A competent drainage strategy will include the available options for discharge in order of preference, starting with: storage for later use; infiltration to ground; storage in open water features or buried tanks and slow release to water courses.
 Discharge to a combined sewer will be considered if other options are not feasible.

 A feature of the proforma refers to required storage volumes for water attenuation (holding back water from entering drainage systems to rapidly and causing flooding).
 These relate to the Critical Storm Duration, which is the measure for a model storm which results in the highest flood discharges or flood elevations for the flooding source.